swipeeh/c-project/README.md

 You must create a domain model (UML class diagram).
 This should form the basis for structuring your solution using abstract data types.

 ### Test
 All functions and data types should be unit tested.
+Work in iterations where you:
+1. write a test
+1. run the test and see that it fails
-Work in iterations where you make the test first, then the code that solves the problem specified in the test (and only that problem).
+1. write the code that satisfies the test
+1. repeat

 ### Implementation
 Implement the game in C. The code should be well-structured preferably using abstract data types.